timbroderick/crainshack/README.md

 Here are the learning resources I recommend:
 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) is an excellent place to begin.
 He's also got a cheap Udemy course.
-* Here's a guide to analyzing [campaign contributions](http://www.firstpythonnotebook.org/) written by a leader in data journalism.
+* Here's a guide to analyzing [campaign contributions](http://www.firstpythonnotebook.org/) written by a leader in data journalism, using tools I work with all the time.
+* And here's a tutorial on how to use python to create [an entire website](https://first-news-app.readthedocs.io/en/latest/).
+This was one I did and it's been invaluable.
-* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/), another great book free on the web.
+* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/), basically the python version of the R book.

 ## Web Design Resources